James Outman Preview, Player Props: Dodgers vs. Braves

 James Outman At The Plate

-- He ranks 85th in batting average, 27th in on base percentage, and 76th in slugging among the qualified hitters in MLB.
+- Among the qualifying batters in MLB action, his batting average ranks 83rd, his on-base percentage ranks 27th, and he is 76th in the league in slugging.

-- Outman enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .353 with two homers.
+- Outman enters this game on a five-game hitting streak.
+Over the course of his last games, he's hitting .389 with two homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.